maxtoroq/maxtoroq.github.io/XCST/c/_element.md

 <c:assert test='"baz" == foo.Value'/>
 ```

-You can also create an [XElement] using literal result elements.
+You can also create an [XElement] using a literal result element.

 </div>